Ratan-Priyanshu/FeedNet/README.md

-# FoodYard - Leftover Food Management and Prevention
+# Foeednet- Leftover Food Management and Prevention

 **By**: Ratan Priyanshu